quasipedia/oneyearofwriting.blog/README.md

 # One Year of Writing

-Static file served at https://oneyearofwriting.blog
+Static site served at https://oneyearofwriting.blog

 ## Software stack